School-Based Mental Health Program

 Educators are often the first line of support in addressing mental health needs for students.
-They recognize the impact a student's mental health has on learning and achievement and realize that there's a great deal that can be done to help students in the school setting.
+They recognize the impact mental health has on learning and achievement.

-Primary goals of the Mountain Plains MHTTC School-Based Mental Health Program include:
+Primary Goals of the School-Based Mental Health Program include:

 Free, self-paced, continuing education (6 contact hours) opportunity for all school personnel.The purpose of this course is to build capacity of frontline interdisciplinary personnel to address the mental health needs of children and youth in schools.
 Emphasis is on knowledge translation and implementation of evidence-based mental health promotion and prevention strategies within a Community of Practice.